leon4rd/test/README.md

-## What did the mountain climber name his son?
-Cliff.
+## Which side of the chicken has more feathers?
+The outside.